Canberra law firm United Legal has Peter Glover as its most senior legal practitioner.

 One of the things Peter Sheils had taught Peter Glover however was that it’s more important to do a really good job for your clients and get the absolute best results you can for the clients than make money.

 When you look at law firms, they are businesses.
 It is important to understand that running a law firm is running a business.
 Law firms have extremely high overheads.
-Some of those big firms that advertise day in, day out, and you hear them just about every time you turn on a TV or radio or look at the internet, have expenses that run into the hundreds of thousands of dollars a week.
+Some of those big firms that advertise day in, day out, and you hear them just about every time you turn on a TV or radio or look at the internet.
+For some large legal firms, this advertising runs into the hundreds of thousands of dollars a week.

 Now stop and pause to consider that.